nitesh-1507/Logistic-Regression-Multiclass/README.md

-# Assignment 3 - Implementation of multi-class logistic regression
+# Implementation of multi-class logistic regression

-Please see the HW3Description.pdf file in the folder for detailed instructions and grading criteria.
+Please see the Description.pdf file in the folder for detailed instructions.